Buy Our Books Actionable tips and preventive awareness

 Help Keep Your Cat's Allergies Under Control

-• If your cat has known environmental allergies, keep them indoors with the windows closed, especially during pollen season
+• If your cat has known seasonal pollen allergies, keep them indoors with the windows closed, during that time of year

 • Sweep, vacuum, and dust regularly (ideally daily) to cut down allergens.
 Cats hang out closer to the floor and furniture, and they breathe very deeply, so inhaling allergens such as dust mites (those buggers are everywhere all the time) and pollen that settles on the floors, creates more chances of reactions when not removed daily.